Bradford: Rail

 The Leeds and Bradford Railway opened Forster Square railway station on 1 July 1846 with a service via Shipley to Leeds.
 The station was rebuilt in the early 1850s and again, in 1890 and 1990.

 The Lancashire and Yorkshire Railway opened a station at Drake Street on 9 May 1850, between Manchester and Leeds.
-The Great Northern Railway opened a third terminus at Adolphus Street in 1854, but the station was too far from the centre, and the two companies built a joint station, Bradford Exchange which opened in 1867.
+The Great Northern Railway opened a third terminus at Adolphus Street in 1854, but the station was too far from the centre.
+The two companies built a joint station, Bradford Exchange which opened in 1867.
 Adolphus Street remained as a goods terminal.
 In 1973, Exchange station was rebuilt on a different site and in 1983 renamed Bradford Interchange and a bus station built alongside.

 Forster Square and Bradford Interchange stations are part of the West Yorkshire Metro.
 There have been many schemes to link between Bradford's railway terminals.
 The major redevelopment of the city centre in the 1960s provided an opportunity to connect the termini, this did not happen with large buildings constructed in the 1990s along the proposed line of route.
 There is the great difference in elevation: Bradford Interchange is at the end of a long steep slope and is much higher than Forster Square.
-This gradient is not unprecedented in railway construction and the relocation of Forster Square further from the city centre provided additional space in which the transition could be accomplished.
+This gradient is not unprecedented in railway construction and the relocation of Forster Square further from the city centre provided additional space to facilitate the transition.

 A tram system was inaugurated by Bradford Corporation in 1882.
 At first the vehicles were horse-drawn but were replaced by steam-driven trams in 1883, and by electric vehicles in 1898.
 The system ran until 1950.